chuumi/socialhub/README.md

 # Social Hub

 A cute little HTML project I made for myself to keep all my social media links in one place.
-It’s customizable, aesthetic, and fun to personalize with icons and popups. (＾▽＾)
+It is customizable, aesthetic, and fun to personalize with icons and popups. (´｡• ᵕ •｡`) ♡

 ## What It Does

 - Shows a desktop-style layout with clickable icons
 - Each icon opens a popup with links to socials like Instagram, Twitter, TikTok, Spotify, Twitch — or any others you want to add
 - Built using just HTML, CSS, and JS — no frameworks needed

-## Why I Made It

-I wanted a simple and cute way to organize and share all my socials in one link. (´｡• ᵕ •｡`) ♡

 ## How to Use